matthewdowney/influxdb-stream/README.md

    ;; Fetch all rows for this measurement, between the start and end dates, ;; making queries spanning :interval amounts of time.
 The :interval is ;; important because it imposes a bound on InfluxDB memory usage for a ;; single query.
-   :measurement   "trade"
-   :start         #inst"2020-01-01"
+The $timeFilter is replaced with a time range expression ;; according to where in the time range the cursor is, and a LIMIT is ;; appended to the query.
+   :query         "SELECT * FROM trade WHERE $timeFilter" :query-limit   20000 ; max rows returned per query :start         #inst"2020-01-01"
    :end           #inst"2020-02-01"
    :interval      [24 :hours]
-   :query-limit   20000 ; max rows returned per query

    ;; Write a certain number of rows per file to a series of files named with ;; the given pattern, which accepts the timestamp of the first row.